scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 1) Making documentation a multi-step process
 --------------------------------------------

-When building documentation, one can either customise the ``.. code-block:`` directive to execute/reformat entries, or create a ``:rc:`` role to link to configure parameters, several custom directives and plug-ins to simplify the rendering (including creating references, auto-genering documentation) and sync with libraries source code.
-Customisation made by documentation maintainers then usually falls into the following two categories:
+..
+When building documentation, one can either customise the ``.. code-block:`` directive to execute/reformat entries, or create a ``:rc:`` role to link to configure parameters, several custom directives and plug-ins to simplify the rendering (including creating references, auto-genering documentation)
+.. and sync with libraries source code.

+When using current documentation tools, customisation made by maintainers usually falls into the following two categories:

 - simpler input convenience,
 - modification of final rendering.

 This first category often requires arbitrary code execution and must import the library currently being built.
-The second one offers a more user friendly environment (but requires to implement user preferences).
-For example, `sphinx-copybutton` adds a button to easily copy code snippets in a single click, and `pydata-sphinx-theme` and `sphinx-rtd-dark-mode` provide a different appearance.
-As a consequence, developers must make choices on behalf of their end-users: this may concern syntax highlights, type annotations display, light/dark theme.
+For example implicit imports of ``.. code-block:``, or custom ``:rc:`` directive).
+The second one offers a more user friendly environment.
+For example,
+`sphinx-copybutton` **Add ref** adds a button to easily copy code snippets in a single click, and `pydata-sphinx-theme` or `sphinx-rtd-dark-mode` **add REF** provide a different appearance.
+As a consequence, developers must make choices on behalf of their
+end-users: this may concern syntax highlights, type annotations display, light/dark theme.

 Being able to modify extensions and re-render the documentation without the rebuilding and executing stage is quite appealing.
-Thus, the building phase in Papyri (collecting documentation information) is separated from the rendering phase (Objective (c)): at this step, Papyri has no knowledge and no configuration options that permit to modify the final appearance of the final documentation.
+Thus, the building phase in Papyri (collecting documentation information) is separated from the rendering phase (Objective (c)): at this step, Papyri has no knowledge and no configuration options that permit to modify the appearance of the final documentation.
 Additionally, the optional rendering process has no knowledge of the building step, and can be run without accessing the libraries involved.

 This technique is commonly used in the field of compilers **add ref**, but to our knowledge, it has not been implemented for documentation in the Python ecosystem.
 As mentioned before, this separation is key to achieve many features proposed in Objectives (c), (d).

 2) Intermediate Representation for Documentation (IRD)
 ------------------------------------------------------